dav-med/odin-recipes/README.md

 # Odin Recipes

-A website using only html.
+A website using HTML and some basic CSS.

 ## By the end of this project I should:

-- Be able to build web pages with only html.
+- Be able to build basic webpages using HTML and CSS.
-- Use git properly taking into consideration best practices.
+- Use Git and GitHub taking into consideration best practices.